Ethkoh/Notes/datacamp_sql.md

 GROUP BY sex
 ORDER BY count DESC;

+### having clause
-aggregate functions can't be used in WHERE clauses. hat's where the HAVING clause comes in.
+aggregate functions can't be used in WHERE clauses. that's where the HAVING clause comes in.
 For example, SELECT release_year
 FROM films
 GROUP BY release_year